 Good news!
 This is a great make ahead dish.
 You can store this crustless quiche either in the refrigerator for about 5 days, or in the freezer for up to 3 months.

-To refrigerate the entire quiche, allow it to cool completely, cover it, and store it in your refrigerator for up to 5 days.
-To reheat it, cover the quiche with foil and place it in the oven at 350ºF for 15-20 minutes.
+• To reheat.
+Cover with foil and place it in the oven at 350ºF for 15-20 minutes.
 Alternatively, you can reheat individual servings in the toaster oven for about 10 minutes or in the microwave for about 1 minute until heated through.

-To freeze individual slices that have cooled completely, wrap them in plastic wrap and foil, and then place them into airtight containers or zip-top bags in the freezer.
-To reheat, unwrap the slice and place on a microwave safe dish at 30-second intervals for about 1 minute until heated through.
+• Storing in the freezer.
+To freeze individual slices, wrap them in plastic wrap and aluminum foil, and then place them into airtight containers or zip-top bags in the freezer.
+To reheat from frozen, unwrap the slice and place on a microwave safe dish at 30-second intervals for about 1 minute until heated through.

-I know you’re going to LOVE this easy recipe because it’s SO simple and flavorful.
+I know you’re going to LOVE this easy quiche recipe because it’s SO simple and flavorful.
 And it’s awesome that it can be adapted to any favorite add-ins!
 It’s quickly become one of my favorites for lazy weekend brunches, or prepping in advance for easy lunches.

-Other favorite breakfast recipes to try
+More breakfast recipes to try

 slice of crustless quiche on a plate